This course is available for students of the Honours College Humanities Lab.

 Final assignment 40 %

-Attendance is compulsory for all meetings (lectures, seminars, excursion).
-If you are unable to attend due to circumstances beyond your control, notify the lecturer and/ or the Humanities Lab coordinatorsin advance, providing a valid reason for your absence, and hand in your weekly assignment in writing to the lecturer (if applicable).
-Being absent without notification and valid reason may result in lower grades or exclusion from the course.
+Attendance is compulsory for all meetings (lectures, seminars, excursions, etc.).
+If you are unable to attend, notify the lecturer (listed in the information bar on the right) in advance.
+Being absent may result in lower grades or exclusion from the course.

 If the final grade is insufficient (lower than a 6), there is the possibility of a resit.
 Contact the course lecturer for more information.